SamuelHudec/pigeon-alert/README.md

 - option to disable display, camera rotation
 - to use credential I had to rearrange parameters in repo and set config using pydantic
 - mail warning with hyper-parameters set in config
+- add bounding box area as new parameter for detecting a bird sitting on balcony or flying close to it

 ## Notes